 In this stark set-up, any differences between large and small scope exporters on the intensive margin are driven by aggregating random draws over the different number of exported products to the firm level.
-So by comparing the observed patterns to the patterns predicted by the statistical model, we will be able to separate the data patterns that are genuinely informative about the economic forces driving the intensive margin from the ones that reflect randomness and aggregation.
+So by comparing the observed patterns and model predictions to the predictions of the statistical model, we will be able to separate the data patterns that are genuinely informative about the economic forces driving the intensive margin from the ones that reflect randomness and aggregation.

-This statistical model has four main predictions about the distribution of product sales within a firm.
+This statistical model has four main predictions about the within firm product size distribution.
 When products within a firm are ranked by their contribution to total sales from the best selling to the least selling the model predicts: